Christian Nissen: Operation Seagull

 Operation Lobster was followed by Operation Seagull (Ireland) in late summer 1940.
 Nissen's orders were to transport an NCO from the Brandenburgers, Helmut Clissmann, and one Abwehr I radio operator to the southern coast of Ireland to carry out their mission.
 The vessel chosen was the "Anni Braz-Bihen" a Malamok type sailing boat, register no. 'Douarnenez 3384' belonging to Henri Helias.
 The vessel was returned to French owners in 1945.
 Clissmann was stationed at Westende, Belgium in readiness for the operation.
 Nissen received his orders from his direct superior in the Regiment, Captain Hollman.
 The mission failed.

 Operation Hawthorne

 Operation Hawthorn, in German "Operation Weissdorn" was a piece of outstanding yachtmanship in those days.

-"Leutnant zur See" (or "Ensign"), Christian Nissen, also known as Hein Mück a traditional popular figure in Bremen, brought, together with his brother Arndt Georg "Age" Nissen, Paul Temme and three other "Ghost sailors" (Geistersegler), the South African boxer Robey Leibbrandt with a confiscated French sailboat, Kyloe from St. Malo, France, down to South Africa and dropped him with a rubber dinghy at the coast northwest of Cape Town.
+"Leutnant zur See" (or "Ensign"), Christian Nissen, also known as Hein Mück a traditional popular figure in Bremen, brought, together with Arndt Georg "Age" Nissen, Paul Temme and three other "Ghost sailors" (Geistersegler), the South African boxer Robey Leibbrandt with a confiscated French sailboat, Kyloe from St. Malo, France, down to South Africa and dropped him with a rubber dinghy at the coast northwest of Cape Town.
 Klyoe had a crew of six, including Heinrich Garbers, who later on became such a commander too.
 They performed a non-stop voyage of 14400 nmi, which ended in Spanish Sahara, from where they took the plane to Rome and further on home to Berlin.